Afterverse/match3-test/README.md

 - Every round must last 2 minutes and have a points goal that will bee increased after the conclusion of each round.
 - Game must have sound and make use of the sprites and particles of this repository.
 - Be aware that the board and UI must works in differenct resolutions and aspect ratio (Portrait).
+- Delivery: the project must be uploaded into a github repository